Moving to Australia With Children That Have Asperger's

 Diocese of Sydney

 - Woodbury is in Baulkham Hills, not a bad area for families.
-It's an independent school for children with Autism aged 4 to 15 years.
+It's an independent school for children with autism aged 4 to 15 years.

 - Located in Gladesville, Giant Steps is for students up to 18 years who have a primary diagnosis of Autism Spectrum Disorder.
 I'm not that familiar with Autism and don't know what Autism Spectrum Disorder is exactly but again, could be just a point of contact or reference.

 - Epping Boys High School is a performing arts school with an Autism Support Unit.
 You mentioned creative arts in your email so thought this might be an option.
-Maybe?

 - Arranounbai School is a school for children with disabilities that focuses on arts, music and technology.

-This is meant for temporary visa holders but even if you don't have a 457 visa they can still help you out, or you can just say you do, but I don't think it matters.
+This is meant for temporary visa holders, but even if you don't have a TSS 482 Visa they can still help you out.
+Or you can just say you do, but I don't think it matters.

 As far as schools, it will be tricky because of the diagnosis, the school might want to have that “new” diagnosis first before accepting your son.